MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Begins transferring your data into the Security & Compliance Center.

 >[!CAUTION]
-> Once you are in Native Mode, or have started the file migration process, you can't go back.
+> Once you are in Native Mode, or have started the file migration process, it is irreversible.
 > Notify users that files will be deleted and files in private messages might disappear.

 ## While the tool is running